 Yamba is of course famous for seafood, particularly prawns.

-If you climb up to the lighthouse hill of an evening and look back down the river you’ll see the lights of the trawler boats prawning for the evening.
+If you climb up to the Yamba lighthouse hill of an evening and look back down the river, you’ll see the lights of the trawler boats prawning for the evening.

 Seriously I just want to stay here to eat.
+Never mind the beaches.

 Why the waves were empty of surfers then I do not know, but if you love catching waves, then you should just bypass Byron and forget the crowds and surf here.

 Shane’s expert opinion is the waves are better in Yamba anyway.

-There’s Angourie Beach which is where the most powerful and pumping waves are and is the place where legendary surfers like Mark Occhilupo, Taj Burrow and Mick Fanning come to surf.
+There’s Angourie Point Beach which is where the most powerful and pumping waves are and is the place where legendary surfers like Mark Occhilupo, Taj Burrow and Mick Fanning come to surf.

-One of the highlights of the Yamba area that we loved on our first visit in 2000 was the walk to Shelly Beach through the National Park along the coastline.
+One of the highlights of the Yamba area that we loved on our first visit in 2000 was the walk to Shelly Beach through the Yuraygir National Park along the coastline.

-There was no one around, the walk was stunning and we had the beach to ourselves when we arrived.
-Apparently it is still just as great, except a few more people can be spotted doing it now.
+There was no one around, the walk was stunning, and we had the beach to ourselves when we arrived.
+Apparently, it is still just as great, except a few more people can be spotted doing it now.

-As Shane was telling us about the resident whale that swims up the river mouth with her baby every Sept, a guest walked past all excited, “Oh Shane we saw whales this morning off Pippi’s [beach] They were playing just off shore.
+As Shane was telling us about the resident whale that swims up the river mouth with her baby every September, when a guest walked past all excited, “Oh Shane we saw whales this morning off Pippi Beach.
+They were playing just offshore.
 I’ve never seen them that close to the beach before.”